Perfume Review & Musings: Norell by Norell

 norell50.jpeg NORELL_W.JPG

-Its affordability has not contributed to the popularity of the fragrance, quite to the contrary.
-Once Norell left the confines of prestige department stores, its image suffered from a less- than-glamorous association with drugstores' shelves and KMart.
-Nevertheless, it has remained in favor with a select group of people and never completely lost its old-money reputation amongst some, including the snobbest of the snobs, (the ones that consider that shopping at K-mart for a hidden gem like Norell is one rarefied experience.)
-Norell sold its rights to the fragrance to Revlon in 1971 and Five Star Fragrance took over in the late 90's.
-It attempted to re-launch the fragrance with an advertising campaign featuring Faye Dunaway in 1997, but the fragrance never really took off.
-The edt version dates back to that year as only the cologne concentration was available before that (there is also a pure parfum).
+Its affordability has not contributed to the popularity of the fragrance - quite to the contrary.
+Once Norell left the confines of prestige department stores, its image suffered from a less-than-glamorous association with drugstores' shelves and K-Mart.
+Nevertheless, it has remained in favor with a select group of people and never completely lost its old-money reputation amongst some, including the snobbiest of the snobs, (the ones that consider that shopping at K-mart for a hidden gem like Norell is one rarefied experience.)

 To me, the qualities of Norell are immediately apparent; it has cachet, presence, allure, character, and charm.
 The very start of the fragrance is somewhat bracing with galbanum offering some dry, slightly verdant sensations to the nose together with lemon, mandarin, and lavender notes.
 It mellows down very quickly to a warm, round and sensual floral heart composed of jasmine, hyacinth, iris, mimosa, and ylang-ylang.

-It reminds me irresistibly of the way ylang-ylang is showcased in Heliotrope by Crown Perfumery.
+It reminds me personally irresistibly of the way the ylang-ylang is showcased in Heliotrope by Crown Perfumery.
 Its aura, its personality are in fact very similar to that of Heliotrope but with a more pronounced aldehydic character.
 Mercifully, the aldehydes are tame enough, never conspicuous.

-In Norell, the notes that dominate to my nose are ylang-ylang, carnation, and clove.
-A dry, spicy counterpoint balances out the sweetness of the perfume.The base has cinnamon, coriander, vanillic cardamom, calla-lily, musky vetiver, oakmoss, and myrrh.
-The jus is classified as a green floral and is subtly reminiscent of the green overtones in Fidji, composed by the same author, while being at the same time a much warmer and sensual fragrance.
+In Norell, the notes that dominate to my nose are ylang-ylang, carnation and clove.
+A dry, spicy counterpoint balances out the sweetness of the perfume.The base has cinnamon, coriander, cardamom, vanilla, Calla-Lily, musky vetiver, oakmoss, and myrrh.

 You can find all three concentrations on eBay.